-"Capitalization Amount" means with respect to each Distribution Date and any Mortgage Loan for which a modification was completed during the related Collection Period, the aggregate capitalized amount attributable to any unpaid interest, Servicing Advances or Pre-Existing Servicing Advances related to such Mortgage Loan.
+"Capitalization Amount" means with respect to each Distribution Date and any Mortgage Loan for which a Modification was completed during the related Collection Period, the aggregate capitalized amount attributable to any unpaid interest, Servicing Advances or Pre-Existing Servicing Advances related to such Mortgage Loan.

-"Certificate Writedown Amount" means with respect to any Distribution Date, the amount by which (i) the aggregate Class Principal Amount of all the Classes of Certificates (other than the Interest Only Certificates, Excess Servicing Certificate, Mortgage Insurance Certificate and Residual Certificates) on such Distribution Date (after giving effect to distributions of Available Funds and allocations of any related Mortgage Insurance Proceeds on such Distribution Date) exceeds (ii) the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period.
+"Certificate Writedown Amount" means with respect to any Distribution Date, the amount by which (i) the aggregate Class Principal Amount of all the Classes of Certificates (other than the Interest Only Certificates, Excess Servicing Certificates, Mortgage Insurance Certificate and Residual Certificates) on such Distribution Date (after giving effect to distributions of Available Funds and allocations of any related Mortgage Insurance Proceeds on such Distribution Date) exceeds (ii) the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period.

-"Certificate Writeup Amount" means with respect to any Distribution Date, the amount by which (i) the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period exceeds (ii) the aggregate Class Principal Amount of all the Classes of Certificates outstanding (other than the Interest Only Certificates, Excess Servicing Certificate, Mortgage Insurance Certificate and Residual Certificates) on such Distribution Date (after giving effect to distributions of Available Funds and Mortgage Insurance Proceeds on such Distribution Date).
+"Certificate Writeup Amount" means with respect to any Distribution Date, the amount by which (i) the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period exceeds (ii) the aggregate Class Principal Amount of all the Classes of Certificates outstanding (other than the Interest Only Certificates, Excess Servicing Certificates, Mortgage Insurance Certificate and Residual Certificates) on such Distribution Date (after giving effect to distributions of Available Funds and Mortgage Insurance Proceeds on such Distribution Date).

-"Class B Certificates Net WAC" means with respect to any Distribution Date, a per annum rate not less than zero, equal to a fraction, the numerator of which is (x) the excess, if any, of (a) the product of the Net WAC and the aggregate Unpaid Principal Balance of the Mortgage Loans as of the first day of the related Collection Period, over (b) the sum of (i) the product of the Class Coupon of the Class AF Certificates for such Distribution Date and the Class Principal Amount of the Class AF Certificates immediately prior to such Distribution Date, (ii) the product of the Class M-1 Certificates immediately prior to such Distribution Date, (iii) the product of the Class M-2 Certificates for such Distribution Date and the Class Principal Amount of the Class M-2 Certificates immediately prior to such Distribution Date, and (iv) the product of the Class Coupon of the Class M-3 Certificates for such Distribution Date and the Class Principal Amount of the Class M-3 Certificates immediately prior to such Distribution Date, and the denominator of which is (y) the Class Principal Amount of the Class B Certificates immediately prior to such Distribution Date.
+"Class B Certificates Net WAC" means with respect to any Distribution Date, a per annum rate not less than zero, equal to a fraction, the numerator of which is (x) the excess, if any, of (a) the product of the Net WAC and the aggregate Unpaid Principal Balance of the Mortgage Loans as of the first day of the related Collection Period, over (b) the sum of (i) the product of the Class Coupon of the Class AF Certificates for such Distribution Date and the Class Principal Amount of the Class AF Certificates immediately prior to such Distribution Date, (ii) the product of the Class Coupon of the Class M-1 Certificates for such Distribution Date and the Class Principal Amount of the Class M-1 Certificates for such Distribution Date and the Class Principal Amount of the Class M-2 Certificates for such Distribution Date, (iii) the product of the Class M-2 Certificates for such Distribution Date and the Class Coupon of the Class M-2 Certificates for such Distribution Date, and (iv) the product of the Class Coupon of the Class M-3 Certificates for such Distribution Date and the Class M-3 Certificates immediately prior to such Distribution Date, and (iv) the product of the Class M-3 Certificates for such Distribution Date, and the Class Principal Amount of the Class M-3 Certificates immediately prior to such Distribution Date, and the Class Principal Amount of the Class M-3 Certificates immediately prior to such Distribution Date, and the Class Principal Amount of the Class Principal Amount of the Class B Certificates immediately prior to such Distribution Date.